-Pulliam Power Plant Peregrine Falcons
+Pulliam Power Plant

 High above the place where the Fox River meets the bay of Green Bay, nestled in the southeast corner of the roof of our J.P.
 Pulliam Power Plant, you will find a specially built home designed for the rare Peregrine Falcon.
-This unlikely spot has produced over 57 Peregrine chicks since 1995.
+This unlikely spot has produced over 53 Peregrine chicks since 1996.
 The birds are attracted to power plants because of their tall stacks, their proximity to open water and the steady food supply of other birds in the area.

-Weston Power Plant Peregrine Falcons
+Weston Power Plant

 In 2006, for the first time in Marathon County, four Peregrines were hatched atop our Weston Power Plant in Rothschild, WI.
 WPS employees have been trying to attract the Peregrines to nest at the plant.
 Since 2006, a total of 20 Peregrine chicks have hatched atop the Weston Power Plant.
-View this short video of a Peregrine Falcon chick hatching at Weston, WI on May 20, 2013.

 The Peregrine Falcon is a crow-sized bird of prey that is famous and admired for its beauty, speed and agility.
 Native to Wisconsin, Peregrines originally nested along the bluffs of the Mississippi, St. Croix and Wisconsin rivers, and along the Door peninsula.